TomasConari/pythonPractices/README.md

-These are some Exercises that I tried to solve while learning Python.
+Here are the basic concepts of Python and some exercises that I solved.

 My Links: